How to Pick a Real Estate Agent for Buying a Home

 2. Leverage technology

-While old-fashioned methods of picking a real estate agent like referrals and for-sale signs are valuable in your search, the ever-evolving internet offers a wealth of immediate resources.
-In fact, 96% of buyers used online tools to facilitate their home search last year.
+While old-fashioned methods of picking a real estate agent, like referrals and for-sale signs, are valuable in your search, the ever-evolving Internet offers a wealth of immediate resources.
+In fact, for 41% of buyers, the first step they took in the home-buying process was to look at properties online, and literally all homebuyers in the survey used the internet to search for a home.

 There are tools available that can do all the meticulous grunt work for you, like combing through sales records, identifying top agents with proven track records who work with buyers like you, and reading reviews.
 One service with a built-in algorithm that produces customized results for buyers is HomeLight’s free agent-matching tool.

-Many agents are utilizing technology themselves and offering online services to make your life a little easier, offering online bookings, virtual tours, electronic paperwork/signings, and even 3D, 360-degree views inside homes.
-In the next few years, more technology such as drone footage, artificial intelligence, and virtual reality will become more popular as well.
-If having an agent that leverages technology is important to you, make sure you’re asking about how they’ll use technology to work for you.
+Many agents are using technology and offering online services to make your life a little easier, such as online bookings, virtual tours, electronic paperwork signings, and even 3D, 360-degree views inside homes.
+In the coming years, technology like drone footage, artificial intelligence, and virtual reality will become increasingly popular.
+If having an agent who leverages technology is important to you, be sure to ask about how they’ll use these tools to work for you.

 Learn more: See more HomeLight blog posts about real estate technology